Colorado Surface and Groundwater Sampling for PFAS

 Analyzing PFAS Levels in the Centennial State

 During these efforts, the EPA changed its health advisories for the lifetime risk of PFAS in drinking water, lowering health advisories for four PFAS chemicals.
-Based on the changes, our team is providing sampling support to grant participants and the state’s priority sampling of private and public drinking water systems and at-risk private well users.
+Based on the changes, our team provided sampling support to grant participants and the state’s priority sampling of private and public drinking water systems and at-risk private well users.

 Refining Locations of PFAS Sites